 CONTRIBUTIONS

-These monies to the North Central Region Administrative Fund shall be provided through contributions made by the chapters in North Central Region, based on $5.00 per capita for the chapter membership as of September 30th and payable by December 1st of each year to the Guardian.
+These monies to the North Central Region Fund shall be provided through contributions made by the chapters in North Central Region, based on $5.00 per capita for the chapter membership as of September 30th and payable by December 1st of each year to the Guardian.

 Special Fund raising projects involving all chapters will be initiated from time to time when the balance reaches below $1,000.00.